Blue-throated wrasse: Taxonomy

+This species has been reported to hybridize with Notolabrus fucicola.

 Description

 The body of the blue throated wrasse is moderately deep, and its snout is somewhat rounded.
 The males vary in colour and can have bodies which have greyish, greenish-blue or reddish-orange background colour.
 The head is pale with a blue chin and throat, the pectoral, pelvic and anal fins are yellow.
 There is an obvious, thick white vertical bar around the middle part of the body.
 Females and juveniles are greenish or brownish with a mottled pattern, they frequently show a large vertical patch with smaller white patches on the body next to it.
 Older females develop paler colouration to the rear of the vertical bar.
-This species can attain a total length of 50 cm but the commonest size for males is 30 to 45 cm while females are normally 20 to 35 cm.
+This species can attain a total length of 50 cm but the most common size for males is 30 to 45 cm while females are normally 20 to 35 cm.

 Distribution

 The blue-headed wrasse is endemic to the waters of south eastern Australia where it is found from Newcastle, New South Wales and Sydney in New South Wales south to Victoria and Tasmania, east to South Australia.
 They are ones of the dominant species of reef fish off northern Tasmania and southern Australia.